Inheritance (2020 film)

 Inheritance is a 2020 American thriller film directed by Vaughn Stein and written by Matthew Kennedy.
-The film stars Lily Collins, Simon Pegg, Connie Nielsen, Chace Crawford and Patrick Warburton.
-Inheritance was released on May 22, 2020, by Vertical Entertainment.
+It stars Lily Collins, Simon Pegg, Connie Nielsen, Chace Crawford, and Patrick Warburton.
+In the film, the patriarch of a wealthy and powerful family suddenly dies, leaving his wife and daughter with a secret inheritance that threatens to destroy their lives.

+Inheritance was released on DirecTV Cinema on April 23, 2020, and in theaters, on digital, and on video on demand in the United States on May 22, 2020, by Vertical Entertainment.
 It received generally negative reviews from critics.

 Plot

 After the death of Archer Monroe, the patriarch of a powerful political family, his estate is divided among his family.
 The beneficiaries are his wife, Catherine; his son, William, a politician running for reelection; and his daughter, Lauren, a Manhattan District Attorney.
 The family attorney, Harold Thewlis, hands Lauren a message from her father, telling her a secret and directing her to an underground bunker on the family's property.

 In the bunker, Lauren finds a chained man who identifies himself as Morgan Warner.
 Morgan tells Lauren he was Archer's friend and business partner.
 One night while driving drunk, they killed a pedestrian.
 Archer imprisoned Morgan to prevent him from exposing the incident and ruining his career.

 Over the years, Archer treated Morgan like a confessor and admitted many secrets.
 As proof, Morgan directs Lauren to the victim's body.
 Lauren also finds Archer's longtime mistress, his illegitimate son, and evidence of Archer bribing to aid his children being elected to public office.
-Eventually Lauren frees Morgan and directs Harold to set up an offshore bank account and charter a private jet so Morgan can disappear.
+Lauren eventually frees Morgan and directs Harold to set up an offshore bank account and charter a private jet so Morgan can disappear.

 Morgan's sample of his fingerprints is identified and the result is sent to the Monroe house.
 Catherine is shocked by the photos and identifies him as Carson, claiming he is an evil man.
 Lauren learns that Carson's flight never left and Harold has been murdered.
 Returning to the Monroe house, Lauren finds that Carson has taken Catherine to the bunker.

-Carson subdues Lauren and reveals that 30 years ago, he drugged and raped Catherine.
+Carson subdues Lauren and reveals that 30 years earlier, he drugged and raped Catherine.
 Archer was taking Carson somewhere to kill him when they hit the pedestrian.
 Archer changed his mind and imprisoned Carson instead.
 Archer's death was actually by the poison he intended to use on Carson.
 Lauren fights back and, during their struggle, Carson claims Lauren is his daughter.
 Catherine seizes his gun and shoots him dead.
 Lauren and Catherine set the bunker on fire and leave.